TeemuKurki/mpd-client/packages/MPD/README.md

 - Manipulating the song queue, adding or removing songs.

 The client is designed to be runtime agnostic.
-To achieve this, we have to separate TCP calls for the main MPD client.
+To achieve this, we have to separate TCP calls from the main MPD client.

 ## Usage